 - Educates the public about clinical research, translational researchers about community-based research, and community physicians about new treatments through health fairs, videos, and social media.

 - Links investigators to potential research participants through novel web-based tools like ResearchMatch.

 For further information visit the Community Engagement (CE) page

 TRA links clinical and translational investigators at UC San Diego, VA San Diego, Rady Children's Hospital-San Diego, and Palomar Pomerado Health with basic science researchers at the Salk Institute, the Burnham Institute, the La Jolla Institute of Allergy and Immunology (LIAI), the J. Craig Venter Institute (JCVI), and San Diego State University (SDSU) in order to foster collaboration and resource-sharing, and to decrease barriers to interaction.
 It also facilitates technology transfer and the development of novel therapies with our partner institutions and industry, and increases interaction with CONNECT and BIOCOM.

-- The TRA promotes collaborations among CTRI's institutional and corporate partners; and establishes long-term relationships with multiple companies that provide guidance to the CTRI on the best ways to interact with the private sector.
+- The TRA promotes collaborations among ACTRI's institutional and corporate partners; and establishes long-term relationships with multiple companies that provide guidance to the ACTRI on the best ways to interact with the private sector.

 - The Galvanizing Engineering in Medicine (GEM) program brings engineers and clinicians together to develop innovative technologies that can be applied to solving challenging problems in medical care.
 The program is a collaboration with the UC San Diego Institute of Engineering in Medicine.

 - The program also oversees the Pilot Research Grants program to assure that funding opportunities are available to faculty throughout the consortium.